What Do Axolotls Eat in Captivity?

 Axolotls are carnivorous predators with specific dietary needs that change dramatically as they grow.
 Feeding the wrong foods — or the right foods in the wrong size — causes digestive issues, growth problems, and water quality crashes.

-This guide covers exactly what to feed, what to avoid, and how to provide balanced nutrition at every life stage.
+This guide covers what to feed, what to avoid, and how to provide balanced nutrition at every life stage.

 Best Staple Foods for Axolotls